 “It was the classic ‘What colour is my parachute?’ experience,” Kathy Stewart says of her start at B&R. “I simply picked the company that I dreamed of working for, got a job in the mail room, and moved up from there.”

 Twenty years later, she’s moved up indeed—and put on a few hats along the way.
-Having graduated from guiding to designing trips, she also doubles as B&R’s Director of Media Relations, a job that lets her share “the company I dreamed of working for” with the world.
+Having graduated from guiding to designing trips, she now oversees our Private Trips in France and the UK.

-“I love having the opportunity to hit the road and meet fellow travel fanatics in the media, from the industry or at our traveller events,” she says.
+“I love having the opportunity to hit the road and meet fellow travel fanatics from the industry or at our traveller events,” she says.
 “Of course, it helps that I’m a ‘Chatty Kathy!'”
 (Ed.
 Note: An apt nickname if ever there was one.)

 Years in Travel Business: 24